Fodor's Expert Review Japanese Garden

-One of the most authentic Japanese gardens outside Japan, this serene landscape unfolds over 5½ acres of Washington Park, just a short stroll up the hill from the International Rose Test Garden.
-This serene spot, designed by a Japanese landscape master, represents five separate garden styles: Strolling Pond Garden, Tea Garden, Natural Garden, Sand and Stone Garden, and Flat Garden.
+One of the most authentic Japanese gardens outside Japan, this serene landscape unfolds over 12½ acres of Washington Park, just a short stroll up the hill from the International Rose Test Garden.
+Designed by a Japanese landscape master, there are five separate garden styles: Strolling Pond Garden, Tea Garden, Natural Garden, Sand and Stone Garden, and Flat Garden.
 The Tea House was built in Japan and reconstructed here.
+An ambitious expansion designed by renowned Japanese architect Kengo Kuma added a tea garden café, library, art gallery, and a new gift shop in 2017.
 The east side of the Pavilion has a majestic view of Portland and Mt.
 Hood.
-Take MAX light rail to Washington Park station, and transfer to Bus No. 63 (no weekend service) or the Washington Park Shuttle (May–Aug. only).
-The public tours are given by knowledgable volunteers.
-Check for tour times at the admission gate.
+Take MAX light rail to Washington Park station, and transfer to Bus No. 63 or the Washington Park Shuttle (May–October only).
+The noon public tours, given daily March–October and weekends November–February, are given by knowledgeable volunteers.